 Do I need a visa to work as an au pair in Spain?

-Au pairs coming from EU countries only need their ID or passport to work as au pairs in Spain.
-If their stay is longer than 3 months, they must register with the Central Register of Foreign Nationals.
-Au pairs coming from some non-EU countries do not need a visa if they are not staying longer than 3 months (if nationals from your country are not legally required to be in possession of a visa to enter the Schengen territory).
-However, they need a student visa, being admitted to a Spanish university or Spanish school, proving they have sufficient financial means to pay for their studies and stay as well as contracting private medical insurance for stays over three months.
+Au pairs from EU countries only need their ID or passport to work as au pairs in Spain.
+However, if their stay is longer than three months, they must register with the Central Register of Foreign Nationals.
+Au pairs coming from some non-EU countries do not need a visa if they are not staying longer than three months (if nationals from your country are not legally required to have a visa to enter the Schengen territory).
+However, they need a student visa and stay and private medical insurance for stays over three months.

 What are the working conditions?

 Au pairs work a maximum of 30 hours a week.
-If, by any case, the au pair has to work more than 30 hours the families pay them more.
+If the au pair has to work more than 30 hours, the family pays them more.
 Au pairs get around 300 euros each month and have their weekends free, although some families may ask them to work on Saturday mornings.
-When it comes to holidays, au pairs are entitled to a week’s vacation for a 6 months´ stay or 2 weeks for a one year period.
+When it comes to holidays, au pairs are entitled to a week’s vacation for a six-month stay or two weeks for one year.
 However, speak with your host family about this and the details of your contract.

 What to do next?

-Let’s say you have lived your au pair experience, you already know some Spanish and feel happy and integrated into the Spanish lifestyle.
+As an au pair in Spain, you will know some Spanish and be integrated into the Spanish lifestyle.
 Are you thinking about staying longer?
 You may be concerned about looking for another job or how to extend your visa.
 We have good news for you!

-If you speak English to an advanced level (which is very likely) you can make a career in Spain by teaching English as a foreign language.
-With EBC’s TEFL courses in Madrid you’ll be able to obtain the prestigious Trinity CertTESOL certificate, acquiring all the skills to become professional English teachers, that opens many doors in Spain and the world.
-We also help students to make all the arrangements for their visa extensions and find a new job with our lifetime job placement service.
-Lifetime and worldwide job placement service is an exclusive benefit for our EBC graduates.
+If you speak English to an advanced level (which is very likely), you can make a career in Spain by teaching English as a foreign language.
+With EBC’s TEFL courses, you can get the prestigious Trinity CertTESOL certificate, acquiring all the skills to become professional English teachers, which opens many doors in Spain and the world.
+We also help students make all the arrangements for their visa extensions and find a new job with our lifetime job placement service.
+EBC’s Lifetime and worldwide job placement service is an exclusive benefit for our EBC graduates.